What is a Tempering Valve Used For, and Why Do I Need One?

 Drain Tempering Valve Solutions

-ThermOmegaTech’s thermostatic Drain Tempering Valve (DTV) is an effective solution for commercial/industrial facilities because it prevents damage to PVC piping, complies with plumbing codes, and meets drain temperature limitations.
+ThermOmegaTech’s thermostatic Drain Tempering Valve (DTV) is an effective solution for commercial facilities because it prevents damage to PVC piping, complies with plumbing codes, and meets drain temperature limitations.

 It is self-operating, minimizes water waste, is easy to install, and is clog-resistant.
 Compared to other solutions, the DTV is a compact design, adaptable to almost any drain size, and operates automatically to keep drain water within appropriate plumbing code limits.